 The Southington Youth Soccer League was conceived out a great need for the high school and junior. high schools to have some sort of soccer feeder program.
 My older son Dan played soccer at the high school and I saw how far behind Southington was to the other schools.
 Al Lederman, who then the assistant superintendent of schools in Southington, and me were good friends and worked out at the YMCA together.
 Al was a great soccer fan having played at New York State University at Albany and making all American.
 I had no experience with soccer but had experience in organizing leagues in town.
 We went to a meeting in West Hartford of their youth league and got some ideas.
 I put an advertisement in the paper looking for people to help start the league.
 We met at the YMCA in April of 1975 .
 About 12 guys showed up.
 I wish I could remember all of their names, but Bob Swanson stands out because of his long term involvement in the league.
 Some of the names I do remember are Angelo Califano , Joe Babiarz sr. Art Napolitano, Stanley Mach, Virgil Iacobucci, Herman Zickfied, Bill DellaVecchia, Maureen Galayda, Joe Arcano, Roland Schwarz and Dan Murawski (who was the high school soccer coach at the time), Al Lederman and myself.
-In addition, I need to note that that although she wasn't technically a founding member of the league, Ans Swanson has dedicated almost 40 years to the league and deserves special recognition.
+In addition, I need to note that that although she wasn't technically a founding member of the league, Ans Swanson dedicated almost 40 years to the league and deserves special recognition.
 A number of years later, Bob Swanson and Rich Richards founded the Southington Soccer Club for more competitive, travel play in the fall as well as the spring (they thought that soccer should be played in the warmer weather in addition to the fall) which was and continues to be a resounding success.

 We had our first soccer registration in June of 1975.
 Since Southington was a big football town we had some fears that no one would show up.